Code Contribition Guideline#

 All Wild Me tools are intended for an international audience, so we want to provide translated versions.
 An active goal for 2024 is to get ensure that all product copy has been internationalized according to the following standard.

-At present, in Wildbook, all copy except for site name, notification messages, and species names are wrapped and localized to 4 languages: english, french, spanish, and italian.
+At present, in Wildbook, all copy except for site name, notification messages, and species names are wrapped and localized to 4 languages: German, English, French, Spanish, and Italian.
+Language files differ in location based on whether you are contributing to a react or jsp page.
+For all language updates, make sure that the update is addressed across all locales.

 Variable naming conventions#